Jollailija/harbour-tasklist/README.md

     - configurable remorse item times
 - multiple languages supported (depending on system language), for more information see below
 - app can be started to background, in list view or to default list by setting
-- sync your data to your Dropbox account
 - copy list to clipboard for usage in other applications

 Internationalization